It's been a long, winding road to get here.

 Again, check our CBD and microglia article to really understand the impacts.

-TLR4 is a specific flavor of immune agent that responds to bacteria.
-Gram-negative bacteria to be specifically which makes up most of the bad bacteria our body is trying to protect us from.
+TLR4 is a specific flavor of immune agents that responds to bacteria.
+Gram-negative bacteria to be specified which makes up most of the bad bacteria our body is trying to protect us from.

 TLR4 reacts to any sign of these bacteria with an inflammatory response including various cytokines.

 Speaking of which.

 IL4 and IL10.

 IL4 is a pro-inflammation cytokine.
 IL10 is an anti-inflammatory cytokine.

 There are many others but these two are integral to our study of LDN and the immune system.

 So...now that we know some of the key players (of many), let's get into it.